6 Data Setup for Modeling

 1. Partition the dataset and validate the split.

-2. Train models on the training data.
+2. Train and tune models using the training data.

-3. Evaluate model performance on the test data.
+3. Assess predictive performance on unseen data.

 set.seed(42)